zorrowang/LeetCode/docs/Languages/Java/features/Intro.md

 ### Performance

-Programs written in Java have a reputation for being slower and requiring more memory than those written in C++ or Go.
+Given JVM and runtime GC, the resource utilization of Java program is higher than its opponent, such as C++ or Go.
+Programs written in Java have a reputation for being slower and requiring more memory than others.
 However, Java community try very hard to improve the execution speed.

-Given JVM and runtime GC, the resource utilization of Java program is higher than its opponent, like C++ or Go.

 ## Difference Between JVM, JRE, and JDK